The Pleasure-Purpose Matrix

 I don’t have a scientific reason for these axes.

-I picked them because I wanted to create an intuitive interface for both measuring behaviors and presenting results.
+I picked them because I wanted to create an interface for both measuring behaviors and presenting results.

 In the survey, 300 U.S. shoppers aged 18-65 randomly plotted 11 behaviors from a list of 22.